EBRD 2022: Russia and the war in Ukraine dominate the EBRD’s annual meeting

-The three-month-old war in Ukraine dominated the agenda on the first day of the European Bank for Reconstruction and Development (EBRD) annual meeting in Marrakesh, Morocco, on May 10 – the first in-persona meeting in three years – as the impact of the conflict spills out across the region.
+The three-month-old war in Ukraine dominated the agenda on the first day of the European Bank for Reconstruction and Development (EBRD) annual meeting in Marrakech, Morocco, on May 10 – the first in-persona meeting in three years – as the impact of the conflict spills out across the region.

 Delegates from the bank’s 73 member countries travelled to the North African country for the meeting held under the theme of “Responding to Challenges in a Turbulent World”.
 The EBRD released a new economic outlook for the region on the same day that predicts a 30% contraction in Ukraine’s economy, a 10% fall for Russia and a general slowdown across the bank’s Emerging Europe region of coverage to only 1.1% growth this year.